zxiiro/git-guide/src/commit-msg.rst

 The below discussion references https://chris.beams.io/posts/git-commit/#seven-rules

-1. :ref:`Separate subject from body with a blank line`
+1. :ref:`commit-msg:Separate subject from body with a blank line`
-2. :ref:`Limit the subject line to 50 characters`
+2. :ref:`commit-msg:Limit the subject line to 50 characters`
-3. :ref:`Capitalize the subject line`
+3. :ref:`commit-msg:Capitalize the subject line`
-4. :ref:`Do not end the subject line with a period`
+4. :ref:`commit-msg:Do not end the subject line with a period`
-5. :ref:`Use the imperative mood in the subject line`
+5. :ref:`commit-msg:Use the imperative mood in the subject line`
-6. :ref:`Wrap the body at 72 characters`
+6. :ref:`commit-msg:Wrap the body at 72 characters`
-7. :ref:`Use the body to explain what and why vs. how`
+7. :ref:`commit-msg:Use the body to explain what and why vs. how`

 .. code-block:: none